kiwicom/mobile/docs/ios/react-native-module.md

 ## Using a React Native module in a playground

-In the [`app/native`](https://github.com/kiwicom/mobile/blob/master/app/native.js) import all views from a module of your choice and register them, which then you can use by the defined name, eg:
+In the [`app/native`](https://github.com/kiwicom/mobile/blob/master/app/native.js) import all views from a module of your choice and register them by name thath you will later refer to form the native side.

 ```js
 // Hotels